Keywords: hip pain, osteoporosis, vitamin D, diabetes, metabolic syndrome, chiropractic help

-Several months back we mentioned in our newsletter (Issue #18) the importance of a walk in the sunshine to get your vitamin D levels up in order to prevent hip pain.
-The problem though is that the further from the Equator you live, the less skin there is exposed to that sunshine in the winter months, and it has precious little power from November to February if you live far from the equator.
+Several months back we mentioned in our newsletter, issue number 18, the importance of a walk in the sunshine to get your vitamin D levels up in order to prevent hip pain.
+The problem though is that the further from the equator you live, the less skin there is exposed to that sunshine in the winter months; what's more the sun has precious little power for about four months of the year if you live far from the equator.

-A vitamin D deficiency is linked not only to osteoporosis and broken bones, hip pain, but new research also links vitamin D to diabetes and metabolic syndrome.
+A vitamin D deficiency is linked not only to osteoporosis and broken bones, hip pain, but new research also links it to diabetes and metabolic syndrome.

-Two new studies have uncovered evidence that low levels of Vit D could lead to poor blood sugar control among diabetics and increase the risk of developing metabolic syndrome among seniors.
+Two new studies have uncovered evidence that low levels of vitamin D could lead to poor blood sugar control among diabetics and increase the risk of developing metabolic syndrome among seniors.

-Metabolic syndrome is a grouping of health risks factors:
+Metabolic syndrome is a grouping of four health risks factors.

 Study 1: Johns Hopkins Medical School

-About 6% of the patients were taking a Vit D supplement at the time of visit.
+About 6 percent of the patients were taking a Vit D supplement at that specialist consult.

-Those who had lower Vit D levels were also more likely to have higher average blood sugar levels.
+Those who had lower Vit D levels on blood tests were also more likely to have high average blood glucose readings.

 Study 2: The Netherlands VU University Medical Centre

-A second study involving nearly 1300 white Dutch men and women over the age of 65 found almost half were Vit D deficient, while 37% had metabolic syndrome.
+A second study involving nearly 1300 white Dutch men and women over the age of 65 found almost half were Vit D deficient, while nearly 40 percent had metabolic syndrome.

-"Because the metabolic syndrome increases the risk of diabetes and cardiovascular disease, an adequate vitamin D level in the body might be important in the prevention of these diseases," said Dr. Marelise Eekhoff.
+Since metabolic syndrome increases the risk of diabetes, heart disease and stroke, sufficient vitamin D in the body may be part of the management of diabetes and preventing these diseases.

-Regardless of gender, those with insufficient amounts of vitamin D in their blood were more likely to have metabolic syndrome than those with sufficient amount of Vitamin D.
+Regardless of their sex, those patients with insufficient amounts of vitamin D in their bodies were more likely to have this combination of signs known as metabolic syndrome than those with adequate amounts of Vitamin D.

-The best nutritional sources of Vitamin D are fatty fish like salmon, mackerel, herring... and cod liver oil.
+The best nutritional sources of Vitamin D are fatty fish like salmon, mackerel, herring; and cod liver oil supplements.

-The Heart Foundation recommends eating fatty fish at least twice a week.
-The Omega-3 helps keep your cholesterol levels in order, and Vitamin D is vital for a host of factors - in the Metabolic Syndrome, but also in osteoporosis and the inevitable ensuing hip fracture and severe hip pain and disability.
+The heart foundation recommends eating fatty fish at least twice a week.
+The omega 3 in fatty fish helps keep your cholesterol levels in order, and Vitamin D is vital for a host of factors; not only for metabolic syndrome, but also in osteoporosis and the inevitable ensuing hip fracture and severe hip pain and disability.